canal grande Venice Canals Italy

 Key Features:

-- Architecture: Marvel at the Renaissance style that shines in great examples.
+• Architecture: Marvel at the Renaissance style, exemplified in its finest examples.

 Rialto Bridge isn’t just a crucial spot to cross over.
 It’s a buzzing hub for buying and sightseeing.